mlflow/mlflow/docs/source/llms/transformers/index.rst

 - `Input Data Types for Audio Pipelines <guide/index.html#input-data-types-for-audio-pipelines>`_: Understand the specific requirements for handling audio data in transformers pipelines, including the handling of different input types like str, bytes, and np.ndarray.

+- `Storage-Efficient Model Logging with save_pretrained Option <guide/index.html#storage-efficient-model-logging-with-save-pretrained-option>`_: Learn how to leverage the new ``save_pretrained`` option to speed up model saving and loading for large foundational models without consuming excessive storage space.

+- `PEFT Models in MLflow Transformers flavor <guide/index.html#peft-models-in-mlflow-transformers-flavor>`_: PEFT (Parameter-Efficient Fine-Tuning) is natively supported in MLflow, enabling various optimization techniques like LoRA, QLoRA, and more for reducing fine-tuning cost significantly.
+Check out the guide and tutorials to learn more about how to leverage PEFT with MLflow.

 .. toctree::
     :maxdepth: 1